The Alvarez Law Firm

 Injured by a Defective Firework?
 We Can Help.

 Free nationwide case review.
-No fee unless we win.
+No Fees Unless We Recover Money for You.
 Call now or submit your case online.

 (305) 444-7675 Free Case Review